PlamenStoykov/website_for_school/README.md

 # website_for_school
-This i sa school projects for the rest of the 2021-2022 school year.
+This is a school project for the rest of the 2021-2022 school year.
+By Plamenstain and PeshoGirata